PredictionNet: Real-Time Joint Probabilistic Traffic Prediction for Planning, Control, and Simulation: METHOD

 \subsubsection{Network Architecture and Training}

+Let ${\overline T}$ be the history buffer length, and let $T$ be the maximum horizon.
+To summarize the past-present ${\overline T}$ observations, and to predict $T$ timesteps into the future with a single forward pass, the network architecture is a simple 2D CNN encoder-decoder with two RNNs: one for processing past-present inputs, and another for predicting the future.
+See Fig.~\ref{fig:PredictionNet_archxx}.

+For notational simplicitly, let us treat $t$ as an index.
+The input to the CNN encoder at time $t$ and offset $k$ is the state $x_{t-k} = (x^{\text{static}}_t, x^{\text{dynamic}}_{t-k})$, where $k=0,\ldots,{\overline T}-1$.
+That is, the input dynamic tensor for each of ${\overline T}$ timesteps is processed by an identical encoder.
+Likewise, the static input for the current time $t$ is processed and added to all processed dynamic inputs for the ${\overline T}$ past-present timesteps.
+See Table~\ref{tab:netarch} for details.

-To summarize the past observations and predict into the future with a single forward pass, the network architecture is a simple 2D CNN encoder-decoder with two RNNs: one for processing past inputs, and another for predicting the future (Fig.~\ref{fig:PredictionNet_archxx}).
-The inputs are represented as images and are encoded with CNNs into a latent space, which is shared by both RNN sequence models.
-For past observations up to the current time $t$, the internal past RNN state $h_{t-k-1}$ is updated to $h_{t-k}$ using $x_{t-k}$, where $k=0, \ldots, {\overline T}-1$, and ${\overline T}$ is the history buffer length.
-Given that $h_t$ summarizes past observations, it can also be used for future predictions.
-Thus, for time-steps $t+k$ after the current time-step, since we do not have full observations, we provide $x_t$ as context and update $h_{t+k}$ iteratively for $k=1, \ldots,T$ up to the maximum horizon $t+T$.
-The future prediction is unrolled in an open-loop fashion where only the RNN hidden states are passed between time-steps.
+The encoded output is the latent state $h_{t-k}$.
+For the past-present timesteps $k=0,\ldots,{\overline T}-1$, the first RNN transforms $h_{t-k}$ into $h_{t-k+1}$ using $x_{t-k}$.
+But we do not have access to future observations, i.e., $x_{t+k}$, where $k>0$.
+Instead, we note that $h_t$ summarizes all of the ${\overline T}$ past-present observations, and thus it can be used for future predictions.
+Thus, for each timestep $t+k$ after the current time, the encoded $x_t$ (that is, the encoded input for the present time) is provided as input context to the second RNN, which outputs $h_{t+k+1}$.
+Future prediction is unrolled in an open-loop fashion where only the RNN hidden states are passed between timesteps.

-The network is trained end-to-end with supervised learning, where the latent state $h_{t+k}$ at each time-step is decoded into $y_{t+k}$.
-We use a combination of focal loss \cite{lin2017focal} for the occupancy and $L_2$ loss for the predicted backtrace vectors as well as velocities:
+The network is trained end-to-end with supervised learning.
+The latent state $h_{t+k}$ at each timestep is decoded into $y_{t+k}$, where $k=1-{\overline T},\ldots,T$.
+We use a combination of focal loss \cite{lin2017focal} for the occupancy and $L_2$ loss for the predicted backtrace vectors and velocities: